Zamiell/stardew-valley/Min-Max_Guide.md

 ### Spring 17 & Beyond

 * If you have not already reached floor 120 in the mines, get that done as soon as possible.
-* Furthermore, if you need more gold to finish the vault, then fish at the mountain lake, and finish the vault as soon as possible.
+* Furthermore, if you need more gold to finish the vault (42,500g), then fish at the mountain lake, and finish the vault as soon as possible.
   * If you still need to do both of these things, then you should time it such that you finish both of them on the same day.
 (Because the bus will not be repaired until the next day.)
 * Once you have reached floor 120 of the mines, move all of the furnaces from the mines back to your farm.
 * Start to do Skull Cavern runs as soon as possible and as often as possible.
 (See [General Skull Cavern Strategy](#general-skull-cavern-strategy).)